spence91-aicore/pinterest-data-pipeline595/readme.md

 For the streaming demonstration:

 * `user_posting_emulation_streaming.py` - This script pulls sample Pinterest data, raw data, from a database, and then sends the data to a configured Amazon API gateway (different endpoints to the batch demo).
 The gate endpoints have been configured so that the data is sent to an Amazon Kinesis data stream instance.
+This file can be run locally.

 * `databricks_kinisis_to_databricks.ipynb` -  This notebook is run on the Databricks platform.
 It reads data from Kinesis streams, it cleanses the data and then writes the cleansed data to tables in Databricks.
 This can be set to be run indefinitely so that the streaming data is constantly processed and written.

+Other files/dirs

+* `img/` - image files used
+* `environment.yml` - the dependancies for locally run files.
+Can be used with conda to install an environemnt.

 ## Local Installation